You Only Forward Once: An Efficient Compositional Judging Paradigm: Method

 \subsection{Problem formulation}

 As illustrated in \cref{sec:intro}, models akin to Jina-Reranker-M0 \cite{jina2025blog} struggle to perform accurate cross-modal retrieval.
 One might attribute this to visual information degradation caused by the image encoder and the connector projection, which impairs fine-grained alignment.
 However, we empirically find that these models also fail to retrieve text accurately from natural-language queries.
-As shown in \cref{tab:recomm}, Jina-Reranker-M0 assigns a higher score to winter trousers simply because they are gray, failing to recognize that the query explicitly requires summer-appropriate clothing, while “gray” is only a conditional preference.
-After further simplifying the prompt, \cref{tab:neg} shows that Jina-Reranker-M0 fails to handle negation reliably, appearing to measure lexical overlap rather than semantic similarity on slightly more complex inputs.
+For example, consider the query ``I'm looking for some bottoms that are ideally suitable for summer wear and I'd prefer them to be grey if available'', paired with two documents: (1) ``grey formal trousers, a touch of warmth—perfect for winter'' and (2) ``black skirt, perfect for casual or date outfits in summer'', Jina-Reranker-M0 assigns a higher score to winter trousers simply because they are gray, failing to recognize that the query explicitly requires summer-appropriate clothing, while “gray” is only a conditional preference.
 Verifying each requirement in the query individually would likely yield better results.
 To this end, we formally define the \textbf{compositional judging problem}.

 The input to YOFO consists of an image $I \in \mathbb{R} ^ {3\times H\times W}$ and $N$ requirements $(\bm{p}_i)_{i=1}^N$, for which the model determines whether they hold of the image.
 YOFO is a function that judges whether each requirement is satisfied with respect to the image: